BlauGroup/RNMC/README.md

 <img src="./logo.png">

-Reaction Network Monte Carlo (RNMC) is a collection of programs for Monte Carlo simulation of statistical mechanical systems heavily inspired by [SPPARKS](https://spparks.sandia.gov/).
-RNMC is designed to run large numbers of simulations of a fixed system in parallel.
-The project currently consists of three parts:
-- `core` : Core code shared by all simulators, for example IO, threading logic and model independent simulation logic.
+Reaction Network Monte Carlo (`RNMC`) is a collection of programs for kinetic Monte Carlo (kMC) simulation of physical systems heavily based on [SPPARKS](https://spparks.sandia.gov/). `RNMC` is designed to run large numbers of simulations of a fixed system in parallel.
+The project consists of three kMC modules for different domains which use `core` code for shared processes, for example IO, threading logic and model independent simulation logic.

+## Three Modules
-- `GMC` : Implementation of Gillespie's next reaction simulator.
-GMC is able to run simulations of reaction networks with hundreds of millions of reactions, even when the number of species is small.
+- `GMC` - [Gillespie Monte Carlo](./GMC.md): Implementation of Gillespie's next reaction simulator. `GMC` is able to run simulations of reaction networks with hundreds of millions of reactions.
-- `NPMC` : A 3D statistical field theory simulator which supports one and two site interactions.
+- `NPMC` - [Nano Particle Monte Carlo](./NPMC.md): A three dimensional statistical field theory simulator which supports one- and two-site interactions.
 Useful for simulating nano particles.
+- `LGMC` - [Lattice Gillespie Monte Carlo](./NPMC.md): A kMC implementation coupling a homogeneous (Gillespie-like) region with a lattice, enabling simulations with reactions occurring in multiple phases and capable of electrochemical reactions.

 See [this](https://doi.org/10.26434/chemrxiv-2021-c2gp3) paper for an example of the kind of work being done with RNMC.

 ### Dependencies